testcontainers/testcontainers-scala/README.md

 * `testcontainers-scala-cassandra` — module with the Cassandra container.
 * `testcontainers-scala-kafka` — module with the Kafka container.
 * `testcontainers-scala-vault` — module with the Vault container.
+* `testcontainers-scala-oracle-xe` — module with the Oracle container.

 ## Container types